zhiyao-w/-zhiyao-w-.github.io/proj1/index.md

 I continue using the L2 norm metric and add a coarse-to-fine pyramid to speed up processing for large images like `.tif` images.

-Below are the results for all images.
+Below are the results for all images:

 <table>
   <tr>